statix-php/laravel-form-actions/README.md

 ## Creating `FormActions`

-Similiar to [Laravel Form Requests](https://laravel.com/docs/validation#form-request-validation), you can create a new `FormAction` using `artisan` and the command below:
+Similiar to [Laravel Form Requests](https://laravel.com/docs/validation#form-request-validation), you can create a new `FormAction` using Artisan with the following command:

 ```bash
 php artisan make:form-action ActionName
 ```

-This will create a class called `ActionName` in the `app\Actions` directory.
-The contents of the default class is shown below.
+This command will generate a ActionName class in the app\Actions directory.
+The initial content of the class is as follows:

 ```php
 <?php